Medically reviewed by Drugs.com. Last updated on Aug 1, 2019.

 Viral breakthrough (AASLD practice guidelines): Patients with confirmed viral breakthrough (HBV DNA ≥100 units/mL with previously undetectable levels [<10 units/mL] or >1 log increase in HBV DNA) should either be switched to an alternative antiviral monotherapy agent with a high genetic barrier to resistance or receive a second antiviral agent with a complementary resistance profile; consult current clinical practice guidelines for recommended agents (AASLD [Terrault 2016]).

-Treatment of hepatitis B/HIV coinfection (in patients with both infections requiring treatment): Note: The formulation and dosage of Epivir HBV are not appropriate for patients infected with both HBV and HIV.
-Tenofovir and/or lamivudine are a preferred NRTI backbone in a fully suppressive antiretroviral regimen for the treatment of HIV/HBV coinfection (HHS [adult] 2015).
+Treatment of hepatitis B/HIV coinfection (in patients with both infections requiring treatment) (Epivir): Note: The formulation and dosage of Epivir HBV are not appropriate for patients infected with both HBV and HIV.
+Tenofovir and lamivudine are a preferred NRTI backbone in a fully suppressive antiretroviral regimen for the treatment of HIV/HBV coinfection (HHS [adult] 2017).

-Oral: 150 mg twice daily or 300 mg/dose once daily, in combination with other antiretrovirals in an antiretroviral (ARV) regimen (HHS [adult] 2015)
+Oral: 150 mg twice daily or 300 mg once daily, in combination with other antiretrovirals in an antiretroviral (ARV) regimen (HHS [adult] 2017)

 Refer to adult dosing.

-HIV-1 infection, treatment: Note: Use in combination with other antiretroviral agents.
+HIV-1 infection, treatment: Use in combination with other antiretroviral agents: Oral:

-Oral tablets: Weight-band dosing for patients weighing ≥14 kg who are able to swallow tablets (using scored 150 mg tablets):
+Oral tablet: Weight-band dosing for patients ≥14 kg who are able to swallow tablets (scored 150 mg tablets):

-HIV-1 nonoccupational postexposure prophylaxis (nPEP) (off-label use) (HHS [nPEP] 2016): Note: Initiate therapy within 72 hours of exposure and continue for 28 days in combination with other antiretroviral agents; Oral: Epivir:
+HIV-1 nonoccupational postexposure prophylaxis (nPEP): Note: Initiate therapy within 72 hours of exposure and continue for 28 days in combination with other retroviral agents (HHS [nPEP] 2016): Oral:

 Infants, Children, and Adolescents <16 years: